Architecture of Algeria: Post colonial era

-Immediately following Algerian independence in 1962, a significant effort was made by the nation's new authority to decolonize through the eradication of French impacts upon Algeria; few architects within the country, however were prepared to design within a still ambiguous national identity divorced from the nation's history of colonization.
+Immediately following Algerian independence in 1962, a significant effort was made by the nation's new authority to decolonize through the eradication of French impacts upon Algeria; however, few architects within the country were prepared to design within a still ambiguous national identity divorced from the nation's history of colonization.
 Architect Abderrahmane Bouchama served as a key figure in the subsequent process of development of a distinct Algerian architectural identity, releasing a series of writings including his 1966 book L'Arceau qui chante, that addressed the subject.

 Berber architecture and other local forms

 Northern Algeria

 Northern Algerian Berbers traditionally utilize two types of vernacular dwelling: the Chaoui house and Kabyle akham.
-Shawia housing, traditional to the Chaoui Berbers of Aures, consists of flat roofed-mud brick houses with stone foundations.
+Shawia housing, traditional to the Chaoui Berbers of Aures, consists of flat-roofed mud brick houses with stone foundations.
 The ground floors of chaoui homes contain a central room used for sleeping with a hearth, weaving station, storage room, and water receptacles.
-These dwellings are sometimes built directly against other houses or rocks, in order to improve efficiency of construction and reduce the costs of building materials.
+These dwellings are sometimes built directly against other houses or rocks, in order to improve the efficiency of construction and reduce the costs of building materials.

 Unlike chaoui dwellings, Kabyle homes, built by the Berbers of Kabylie, are constructed of stone and have pitched, tiled roofs.
 Kabyle houses are also built in sections; as the family expands additional sections can be added.
-The ground floor of a typical kabyle dwelling is divided into two sections, the first, darker section, is used to house animals while the other, illuminated end, is used for cooking, weaving and receiving guests.
-A small attic above the livestock quarters, is traditionally used as a bedroom during the winter.
+The ground floor of a typical kabyle dwelling is divided into two sections, the first, darker section, is used to house animals while the other, illuminated end, is used for cooking, weaving, and receiving guests.
+A small attic above the livestock quarters is traditionally used as a bedroom during the winter.

 M'zab

-The M'zab region of Algeria, which includes the city of Ghardaïa, has distinctive mosques and houses that are built in rammed earth and completely whitewashed.
+The M'zab region of Algeria, which includes the city of Ghardaïa, has distinctive mosques and houses that are built using rammed earth and completely whitewashed.
 The structures here also make frequent use of domes and barrel vaults.
 The mosque minarets in this region are distinctive from those of other regions: they are tall and have a square base, but they taper towards the summit and are crowned with "horn"-like corners.
 The houses are typically entered via a bent or winding passage that leads to a central courtyard on the ground floor, with a gallery typically surrounding this space on the upper floor.
 Sections of the house sometimes overhang above the street and are supported by stone corbels.